TorchUMM: A Unified Multimodal Model Codebase for Evaluation, Analysis, and Post-training: Evaluation Results

-First, \textbf{Bagel consistently dominates across both perception and reasoning benchmarks}.
-It achieves the highest scores on all major metrics, including MME perception (1691.5), MME cognition (695.4), MMMU (0.519), MMBench (0.843), MM-Vet (65.9), and MathVista (71.6).
-Notably, its cognition score (695.4) is more than twice that of most competing models, indicating a substantial advantage in higher-order reasoning rather than merely low-level visual recognition.
-Second, \textbf{a clear perception-cognition gap exists across models}.
-For example, Janus-Pro attains strong perception performance (1547.9) but significantly lower cognition (293.2), suggesting that while its visual encoder captures fine-grained features effectively, it struggles to translate them into structured reasoning.
-This pattern is consistent across most models, where gains in perception do not directly transfer to reasoning ability, highlighting a key bottleneck in current UMM design.
-Finally, \textbf{understanding and generation capabilities exhibit a noticeable trade-off}.
-Emu3.5, which leads generation benchmarks (e.g., WISE), achieves only 781.1 on MME perception—the lowest among all models with understanding capability.
-This suggests that architectural choices optimized for generation (e.g., autoregressive decoding pipelines) may compromise fine-grained visual understanding.
-In contrast, models such as Bagel and OmniGen2 maintain a more balanced performance across both axes.
+First, Bagel consistently dominates across both perception and reasoning benchmarks.
+It achieves the best performance on all major metrics, including MME perception (1691.5), MME cognition (695.4), MMMU (0.519), MMBench-EN (0.8265), MMBench-CN (0.8094), MM-Vet (65.9), and MathVista (71.6).
+Notably, its cognition score is more than twice that of most competitors, highlighting a substantial advantage in higher-order reasoning.
+Among smaller-scale models, Ovis-U1 (3.6B) emerges as the strongest non-Bagel system on reasoning-heavy benchmarks, attaining MathVista 68.5 and MM-Vet 62.8---narrowly trailing the much larger Bagel (14B) and substantially outperforming similarly sized models such as OmniGen2 (63.5 / 62.7).
+Second, \textbf{a clear perception–cognition gap persists across models}.
+For example, Janus-Pro attains strong perception performance (1547.9) but much lower cognition (293.2), indicating difficulty in translating visual features into structured reasoning.
+This gap is consistent across models and also reflected in cross-lingual evaluation, where performance on MMBench-CN typically lags behind MMBench-EN, suggesting additional challenges in multilingual multimodal understanding.
+Finally, \textbf{understanding and generation exhibit a noticeable trade-off}.
+Emu3.5, which performs strongly on generation benchmarks, achieves the lowest MME perception score (832.17) among models with understanding capability.
+This suggests that architectures optimized for generation may compromise fine-grained visual understanding, whereas models like Bagel and OmniGen2 maintain a more balanced performance across both axes.